eigengo/scalad/README.md

 the serialisation layer will ensure that these are saved as `BinData` and `DateFormat` accordingly.

 If you want to use arbitrary precision numbers, we provide case classes (and Spray JSON marshallers) called `StringBigInt` and `StringBigDecimal` which marshall to `String`.
+Hopefully Spray JSON will address this magically with a fix to their [issue #44](https://github.com/spray/spray-json/issues/44).

 Be warned that although Spray JSON will correctly marshall raw `BigInt`s and `BigDecimal`s, MongoDB will silently drop the precision (ScalaD will detect this and create a log for every object that loses precision, so hopefully this is caught at development time).